What Can a Body Do?

 But the most interesting creativity often results when there’s an unusual and urgent degree of friction in the meeting of body and world—whether that friction is born of capacity or history or demographic background.Sara Hendren

-Who this book is for: Anyone interested in accessibility and universal design.
+Who this book is for: Anyone interested in accessibility, universal design, or reimagining the built world to truly include everyone.

 Key Takeaways: